 Frequently Asked Questions

 This is probably the most frequently asked question of any lawyer.
-The easiest way to find out is to phone us and ask.
+The easiest way to learn is to phone us and ask.
 There is absolutely no obligation and no charge.
 If, after talking with you on the phone, we believe that you may have a case at law, we will suggest a conference in our office.
-We are able to visit you at home or in the hospital if your ability to travel is impaired.
+We can visit you at home or in the hospital if your ability to travel is impaired.

 Yes, absolutely.
-It is important for you to be able to document your injuries.
-We are also able to photograph construction and accident sites for you.
+It is important for you to document your injuries.
+We can also photograph construction and accident sites for you.

 Typically not.
 You should have legal representation before you make any recorded statements.
 The insurance company for the defendant driver is not protecting your interests, and any statement you make can be used against you when attempting to settle your claim.
 You are not legally required to give one.